• Glossary

 Connect with legacy drivers

-If the driver you are using doesn’t support the DataStax Astra DB secure connect bundle and you are unable to upgrade, you can still connect to Astra DB with additional steps.
+If the driver you are using isn’t a Native driver and you cannot upgrade, you can still connect to Astra DB with these additional steps.
 To connect, collect connection information from the secure connect bundle and set up the required SSL context for your driver to speak with Astra DB.

 Prerequisites